 Maltego is a forensics and data mining application.
 It is capable of querying various public data sources and graphically depicting the relationships between entities such as people, companies, web sites, and documents.
 Maltego is an open source intelligence too, but isn't open source software.

 Latest release: version 3.0.3 on Jan.
 17, 2011 (7 years, 1 month ago).

 Ophcrack is a free rainbow-table based cracker for Windows passwords (though the tool itself runs on Linux, Windows, and Mac).
 Features include LM and NTLM hash cracking, a GUI, the ability to load hashes from encrypted SAM recovered from a Windows partition, and a Live CD version.
 Some tables are provided as a free download but larger ones have to be bought from Objectif Sécurité.

 Rapid7 Nexpose is a vulnerability scanner which aims to support the entire vulnerability management lifecycle, including discovery, detection, verification, risk classification, impact analysis, reporting and mitigation.
 It integrates with Rapid7's Metasploit for vulnerability exploitation.
 It is sold as standalone software, an appliance, virtual machine, or as a managed service or private cloud deployment.
 User interaction is through a web browser.
-There is a free "community edition" for scanning up to 32 IPs, as well as Express ($3,000 per user per year), Express Pro ($7,000 per user per year) and Enterprise (starts at $25,000 per user per year) editions.
+There is a free but limited community edition as well as commercial versions which start at $2,000 per user per year.

 PGP is the famous encryption system originally written by Phil Zimmerman which helps secure your data from eavesdroppers and other risks.
 GnuPG is a very well-regarded open source implementation of the PGP standard (the actual executable is named gpg).
 While the excellent GnuPG is always free, PGP is now owned by Symantec and costs a lot of money.